anyiheng119/anyiheng119.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My life has taught me that growth often comes from discomfort.
 I embrace this by seeking out challenges that push me beyond my perceived limits.
 This approach has allowed me to develop a diverse set of transdisciplinary skills.
 Today, I am a hybrid: part plant scientist, part data scientist.
+My current focus is on the intersection of marketing, machine learning, and decision science.

 <p align="center"><img title="Emmanuel: part plant scientist, part data scientist" alt="" src="images/plant_data_scientist.png"></p>